 Oil Spill Contingency Plan Requirement

-The William Fraser must have at all times an Oil Spill Contingency Plan approved by Maritime New Zealand.
+The William Fraser or any alternative vessel certified in accordance with Condition 43 must have at all times an Oil Spill Contingency Plan approved by Maritime New Zealand.

+In the event of an actual or likely Oil Spill from the William Fraser or any alternative vessel certified in accordance with Condition 43 the Consent Holder must notify the Council and DOC immediately.

 MONITORING AND REPORTING CONDITIONS